travetto/travetto/module/auth-passport/README.md

 travetto: Auth-Passport
 ===

 Within the node ecosystem, the most prevalent auth framework is [`passport`](http://passportjs.org).
 With countless integrations, the desire to leverage as much of it as possible, is extremely high.
-To that end, this module provides support for `passport` baked in, and registering and configuring a strategy is fairly straightforward.
+To that end, this module provides support for `passport` baked in.
+Registering and configuring a `passport` strategy is fairly straightforward.

 ```typescript
 export const FB_AUTH = Symbol('facebook');